galacean/effects-native-examples/README.md

 # Galacean Effects Native Examples

 ## Introduction

-Galacean Effects Native is a implement of [Galacean Effects](https://galacean.antgroup.com/effects/#/home) targeting mobile platform(iOS & Android), which shares same [Galacean Effects format](https://github.com/galacean/effects-specification) and Galacean Effects Studio(https://huoxing.alipay.com/) workflow.
-It provides an easy-to-use interface and supports both Android and iOS.
+Galacean Effects Native is a mobile first motion engine of [Galacean Effects](https://galacean.antgroup.com/effects/#/home) targeting mobile platform(iOS & Android), which shares the same [Galacean Effects format](https://github.com/galacean/effects-specification) and [Galacean Effects Studio](https://huoxing.alipay.com/) workflow.
 This repository demonstrates how to use GEPlayer to play Galacean Effects Native animation resources on Android or iOS.

 It features:

-* high performance,  max reaches 120fps, the core engine is implemented upon c++ and the  standard-compliant OpenGL graphic layer.
+* high performance, max reaches 120fps, the core engine is built upon c++ and the standard-compliant OpenGL graphic layer.
 * seamless integrate with mobile widgets, you can combine Galacean Effects Native animation with mobile animations flexibly to achieve better immersive experience.
-* vector based, and mp4 support coming soon, mass adoption in mobile app(Alipay).
+* vector based, and video support coming soon, mass adoption in mobile app(Alipay).
+* motion engine implements(web、Android、iOS)、Galacean Effects file format & spec、Galacean Effects Studio maintained by a whole team of [Galacean Effects](https://galacean.antgroup.com/effects/#/home), evolves in a predictable and consistent roadmap and delivered with better concordance.

-This repo is for demo of integration of Galacean Effects Native Player(take GEPlayer for short).
+This repo is for demo of integration of Galacean Effects Native Player(take ``GEPlayer`` for short).

-## OS Version Requirement
+## OS Requirement

 - Android: 6.0 or later
 - iOS: 11.0 or later

 ## Directory layout

-* "ios": iOS demo xcode project
+* ``ios``: iOS demo xcode project
-* "android": Android demo gradle project
+* ``android``: Android demo gradle project

 ## Getting Started